Warwickshire ASA Rules – effective from 20th June 2018

 13 Composition of Committees

-13.1 All Committee Secretaries, except Development and Facilities Officer, are charged with nominating their own committee members, who must be or become members of a club affiliated to the Association.
+13.1 All Committee Secretaries, including Development and Facilities Officer, are charged with nominating their own committee members, who must be or become members of a club affiliated to the Association.

 13.2 These nominees shall be advised to the General Secretary and the Rules and Handbook Officer by 31st July each year.

-13.3 All Committees should have a target minimum of four members in addition to the Secretary, with no maximum.
+13.3 All Committees should have a target minimum of four members in addition to the Secretary, with no maximum and should aim to reflect a fair representation of affiliated clubs.
 Three members shall form a quorum.

 14 General duties of each Technical Committee